Emile Sinclair: Peterborough United

 In the 2012–13 season, Sinclair scored his first goals of the 2012–13 season with a hat-trick in a 3–1 win at Hull City on 29 September.
 These goals helped Peterborough to their first points of the season, Peterborough were the only team in all 4 divisions without a point.
 After the match, Sinclair described scoring a hat-trick as "incredible".
 Sinclair continued to be in the first team at Peterborough United until Sinclair was transfer-listed following a breach of club discipline, along with three other players.
 Sinclair was previously placed on the transfer list over contract negotiation that yet responded from the player.
 Rotherham United and Barnsley were keen to sign Sinclair and Barnett on loan, but the attempt to sign the pair were rejected by Peterborough United.

 On 20 November, he signed for Barnsley on loan until 19 January 2013.
 Sinclair made his Barnsley debut, where he came on as a substitute for Marcus Tudgay in the 81st minute, in a 2–1 loss against Cardiff City on 24 November 2012.
 After making four appearances for the club, Sinclair's loan spell at Barnsley ended abruptly.

 Shortly after his loan spell with Barnsley came to an end, Sinclair signed for Doncaster Rovers on loan until the end of the season on 5 January 2013.
 Upon moving to the club, Manager Brian Flynn believed Sinclair could play a vital of helping the club's attempt to get promoted to Championship.
 He made his debut immediately, starting in the match against Colchester on 5 January, being subbed in 67th minute as manager Dean Saunders chose to bolster the midfield.
-However, he only made four appearances, as he spent the most of the career at Doncaster Rovers on the bench.
+However, he only made four appearances, and he spent most of his career at Doncaster Rovers on the bench.

 Ahead of the 2013–14 season, Sinclair started his Peterborough United return when he scored the winning goal in a 1–0 win over Queens Park Rangers.
 Following this, Sinclair said he determined to fight for his first team place.
 However, after appearing the first five matches as an unused substitute, the club and unnamed League One club made an agreement for Sinclair.